MTG/makam-symbolic-phrase-segmentation/README.md

 Known Issues
 ------------------------------------------------------------------
 The current release outputs slightly different results compared to Barış Bozkurt's original code (i.e. minor boundary insertions and deletions).
-We will release the first stable release when this [issue](#1) is fixed.
+We will release the first stable release, as soon as this [issue](https://github.com/MTG/makam-symbolic-phrase-segmentation/issues/8) is fixed.

 AUTHORS
 ------------------------------------------------------------------